Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 The Pros

-- Simple passive setup with no batteries or electronics
+- Very simple process with no electronics

 The Cons